comeaub-monotype/GlyphsApp-StudioAssist-Plugin/README.md

 Requirements:
     Glyphs App Version 3.2.3 (3260)
+    Monotype VPN connection

 Installation:

-    Glyphs App Plugin Manager
+    Glyphs App Plugin Manager:
         This method is not supported.

-    Double Click
+    ZIP File:
-        Requires Glyphs App version 3.2.3 (3260) or above to be be installed and working Unzip the GlyphsApp-StudioAssist-Plugin
+        Unzip the GlyphsApp-StudioAssist-Plugin
-        From the GlyphsApp-StudioASsist-Plugin folder locate the Studio-Assist.glyphsFileFormat file and double click on it If you have Glyphs App installed it will launch and ask if you wan to install the plugin click Install If you get a dialog indicating The plugin appears to be in a git repository click on Copy.
+        From the GlyphsApp-StudioASsist-Plugin folder locate the Studio-Assist.glyphsFileFormat file and double click on it If you have Glyphs App installed it will launch and ask if you wan to install the plugin from an alias on Git or to copy the plugin, select copy the plugin
         Restart Glyphs App
         Open up a font file
         Select a layer from the glyph view
         Click Filter->Monotype Assist (version)
-        The Monotype Studio Assist main dialog window should be presented.
+        The Monotype Studio Assist main dialog window should be presented

+        Hint: From the glyphs app menu select Window->Macro Panel This will open a seperate dialog that will reveal information from the plugin at run time